PiX3L-NoMAD/PiX3L-NoMAD/README.md

 Junior product engineer in London, working across the full stack with TypeScript, React/Next.js, Node and PostgreSQL.

-Film and acting background, so I think in scenes and user journeys, not just functions.
+Film background, so I think in scenes and user journeys, not just functions.

 ---